 The following are (but not limited to) some of the reasons why a family would be asked to leave:

-- Failure to pick up the enrolled child on time (or failing to notify the school when there is a problem)
+- Failure to pick up the enrolled child on time on a recurring basis (or failing to notify the school when there is a problem)

 - Failure to respect the school’s illness policy